Maysie Tift, M.A., MFT

 Most researchers define "moderate drinking" with the following parameters:

-Adding to this generic conceptualization of what constitutes healthier or safer drinking patterns, it is meaningful to take stock of your unique relationship with alcohol and the consequences you experience.
-This goes beyond looking at the risk of developing alcohol dependency, and considers other issues related to quality of life, personal goals and values, and safety.
+Adding to this generic conceptualization of what constitutes safer drinking patterns, it is meaningful to take stock of your unique relationship with alcohol and the consequences you experience.
+This goes beyond looking at the risk of developing alcohol dependency, and considers other issues related to quality of life, personal goals and values, physical health, and safety.

 The HAMS website provides "support for safer drinking, reduced drinking, or quitting"